nxsec1/crypto-api/README.md

 # crypto-api

 The crypto-api is using Feign Client to get CryptoCurrency Information.
-WIREMOCK is used to stub the external URL
+WIREMOCK is used to stub the external URL:https://api.coingecko.com/api/v3/

 # How to run:
 1. Under this folder, run: docker-compose up --build